Idaho Supreme Court

 Idaho has a unified and integrated judicial system for administration and supervision by the Supreme Court.
 The Chief Justice of the Court, elected by a majority vote of the members, is the executive head of the judicial system.

-The administration of Idaho’s unified judicial system is effectuated utilizing seven judicial districts which are defined by statute.
-Each district, consisting of multiple counties, has both a district court and a magistrate’s division.
+Below the Supreme Court, Idaho’s unified judicial system is administered using seven judicial districts defined by statute.
+Each district, consisting of multiple counties, has both a district court and a magistrate division.
 Cases are assigned to the judges based upon criteria articulated in court rules and statutes.
 The judges serving in the districts have resident chambers in a county within their district as designated by statute.
-In addition, each district has an Administrative District Judge and a Trial Court administrator that work with the Idaho Supreme Court to manage the court system.
+In addition, each district has an Administrative District Judge and a Trial Court Administrator that work with the Idaho Supreme Court to manage the court system.

 Follow Along with the Idaho Supreme Court